andreltcarvalho/andreltcarvalho/README.md

-**If you find my work good, or if you want to work with me, consider texting or emailing me, it will be very nice!.**
 <hr>
 <p align="center">
    <i>A problem can be solved in a 100 different ways and There's always an easier way to solve a problem.</i>